 Katie in the Vermont County Store

-We arrived late afternoon at Windham Hill Inn nestled in the most glorious countryside, an absolute gem and a must if you are traveling through Vermont either from Boston down to Newport, Rhode Island or from New York in the other direction.
+We arrived late afternoon at Windham Hill Inn nestled in the most glorious countryside, an absolute gem and a must if you are travelling through Vermont either from Boston down to Newport, Rhode Island or from New York in the other direction.

 Windham Hill InnWindham Hill